 - Other people who have the same habit or behaviour.

-- If you're changing the way you eat or smoke, be prepared for cravings for certain foods, like sugars or carbs.
+- If you're changing the way you eat, be prepared for cravings for certain foods, like sugars or carbs.
 Keep simple, healthier snacks or gum on hand that will help you get past the cravings.

 - If you think you'll have tobacco, drug, or alcohol cravings, talk to your doctor about medicine or other treatment that can help improve your chances of success.
 For example, medicine for quitting smoking can help with cravings and stress and can double your chances of quitting smoking.footnote 1